maxheld83/passhelpr/README.md

   The password will be saved in the `keyring` under `service` and `user` for future use.

 The function is pretty chatty and keeps you informed on what is happening

+## Caveats

+To access APIs from scripts, key and token authentication are both more convenient and secure than BA (keys and tokens can be tightly scoped and revoked).
+You should use instead of BA whenever you can.

+## Links

+The package closely follows {httr}'s advice on [managing secrets](https://httr.r-lib.org/articles/secrets.html).

+The package is a very thin wrapper around [{httr}](https://httr.r-lib.org), [{getPass}](https://cran.r-project.org/web/packages/getPass/index.html) and [{keyring}](https://github.com/r-lib/keyring).